peymanshahmarimikaeeldarehsi/favorite-word/project-planning/development-strategy.md

 ## 5. Reverse Word

+> Assigned to Bermarte

 As a user I want to reverse my favorite word so that I can see it backwards

-- [ ] _Given there is **not** a saved word, when a user clicks this button they will be told there is nothing to reverse_
+- [x] _Given there is **not** a saved word, when a user clicks this button they will be told there is nothing to reverse_
-- [ ] _Given there is a saved word, when a user clicks the button they will be asked to confirm they want to reverse the word. after the word is reversed it will be displayed. the reversed word is not saved_
+- [x] _Given there is a saved word, when a user clicks the button they will be asked to confirm they want to reverse the word. after the word is reversed it will be displayed. the reversed word is not saved_

 ### HTML